Arizona/New Mexico Mountains ecoregion: Madrean Lower Montane Woodlands (23b)

-The Madrean Lower Montane Woodlands ecoregion covers the slopes of the Guadalupe, Sacramento, Mimbres, Big Burro, and Mogollon Mountains, extending into the Mogollon Transition in Arizona.
+The Madrean Lower Montane Woodlands ecoregion covers the slopes of the Guadalupe, Sacramento, Mimbres, Big Burro, and Mogollon Mountains, extending into the Mogollon Transition/Mogollon Rim in Arizona.
 The ecoregion generally lies between 5500 to 7200 ft in New Mexico and 4200 to 7000 ft in Arizona, with densities of juniper, pinyon pine, and oak varying according to aspect.
 There are some similarities to ecoregion 23e; however, this has milder winters, wetter summers, and inclusions of alligator juniper and Madrean evergreen oak species, such as Gray and Emory oak.
 At middle elevations, dense thickets of shrubs such as desert ceanothus, alderleaf mountain mahogany, turbinella oak, manzanitas, and catclaw mimosa form chaparral communities.
 Other areas are grassy and park-like with mixed gramas and scattered trees.
 A few small areas of ponderosa pine, Douglas-fir, or southwestern white pine occur at the highest elevations, outliers of ecoregions 23c or 23f.
 The Arizona sycamore is also known from this ecoregion.
 In the west, the Gila River and tributaries have many endemic aquatic organisms including fish, amphibians, and insects.

 Montane Conifer Forests (23c)

 The Montane Conifer Forests are found west of the Rio Grande at elevations from about 7000 to 9500 ft.
 Ponderosa pine and Gambel oak are common, along with mountain mahogany and serviceberry.
 Some Douglas-fir, southwestern white pine, and white fir occur in a few areas.
 Blue spruce may occasionally be found in cool, moist canyons.
 The influence of the Sierra Madre flora is seen mostly in the southern mountains and diminishes to the north.
 In the far south, other oaks appear, such as silverleaf oak, netleaf oak, Arizona white oak, and Emory oak.
 The summer rains are especially important for herbaceous plants.
 The region is geologically diverse with volcanic, sedimentary, and some intrusive and crystalline rocks.
-Endemic Gila trout occur in some of the region’s streams.
+Endemic Gila trout occur in some of the region's streams.
 Livestock grazing, logging, and recreation are the primary land uses.
 Wildfire is an important feature influencing the forested ecosystems in this region.